osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 **Pre-requisites**

-If Images or Videos are going to be added to this Story, they should be created before the Story is created.
+If Images or Videos are going to be added to this Story, they should be created before the Story is created or you can directly create new one's from the story's from itself.

 **Required Data**